wp-plugins/login-and-out/readme.txt

 There is also a link to Logout and, depending on the user's role, a link to their profile or to the main site administration pages.
 Users are redirected back to the page they came from after they logout.

 A hyperlink option enables the widget to display an arbitrary number of hyperlinks to other sites/pages.
+These links are displayed only to logged in users.
 Other options enable the appearance of the widget to be customized to suit the theme design.

 <a href="http://www.thehypervisor.com/login-logout-changelog/">Changelog</a>